 F. Standards of Judgment

 1. Teaching Effectiveness

 Education at King's College is learning-centered.
-Each faculty member must be committed to excellent teaching as his or her primary responsibility (inclusive of course design, course delivery, and assessment of student learning).
+Each faculty member must be committed to excellent teaching as his or her primary responsibility.
 Generally, teaching effectiveness will be judged according to criteria such as: